Trusted by 100,000+ organizations globally

 As school vape detectors are usually installed in private areas like changing rooms and restrooms, it’s essential that the installed devices cannot record audio or video.
 Integrations with video security cameras may be pursued in public areas like hallways and common rooms, but only in accordance with relevant data privacy and safeguarding rules associated with school properties.

-To improve the efficacy of school vape detectors and to reduce the likelihood of false alarms, it’s important to select a system that features multiple different types of built-in sensor technologies.
+To improve the efficacy of school vape detectors and reduce the likelihood of false alarms, it is essential to select a system featuring multiple, diverse types of built-in sensor technologies.

 The performance of both a vape sensor for schools and existing security technologies can be improved through the development of unique integrations.
 By combining these technologies within a greater cloud-based management system, admins and security teams can view real-time data collected from multiple devices, even remotely, and configure automated responses.